Brett-Trost-Lab/rfdiffusion-pipeline/README.md

 ### Proteins without a Ligand

-A collection of scripts that run protein binding site prediction methods.
-To be used when no known ligands are present, or novel binding sites are desired.
+When no ligands are present, or novel binding sites are desired, we can use protein binding site prediction methods.

 Currently installed:
 #### [P2Rank](https://github.com/rdk/p2rank) (2018)